back to top

 Material

-Usually LDRs are made by cadmium sulphide (CdS) because it is the closest from human sensitivity in the visible light spectrum.
+Usually, LDRs are made by cadmium sulphide (CdS) because it is the closest to human sensitivity in the visible light spectrum.

-Others used materials are cadmium selenite (CdSe), lead sulphide (PbS) and lead selenite (PbSe).
-The material must liberate few free electrons in the dark and liberate more with light incidence. the lead sulphide (PbS) can respond in infrared light.
+Other materials are cadmium selenite (CdSe), lead sulphide (PbS), and lead selenite (PbSe).
+The material must liberate a few free electrons in the dark and liberate more with light incidence.
+The lead sulphide (PbS) can respond to infrared light.

 Construction

-The sensitive light material of LDR stay in zig-zag to have the desired resistance and it is deposited in a ceramic substrate.
+The sensitive light material of LDR stays in zig-zag to have the desired resistance and it is deposited on a ceramic substrate.

 Applications

-This component can be used to any application which require a control by light or a luminous intensity sensor to a robot or mechanism.
-This is the LDR’s representation to schematics, the left one is the more used.
+This component can be used in any application that requires a control by light or a luminous intensity sensor for a robot or mechanism.
+This is the LDR’s representation of schematics; the left one is the more commonly used.

-A light sensor with LDR can be build in the forms below.
+A light sensor with LDR can be built in the forms below.

-In the left circuit the output tension (in Out) increase when there is light incidence in the LDR and to the circuit in the right is the opposite, tension in “Out” decrease with light incidence.
+In the left circuit, the output tension (in Out) increases when there is light incidence in the LDR, and in the circuit on the right, the opposite, tension in “Out” decreases with light incidence.
 You can link the output of these circuits to the analog input in some microcontroller.
-Or you can link the output to the base of a transistor to turn on leds, relay, motors, etc. In the circuit below you can replace the led and R2 for a relay or a motor.
+Or you can link the output to the base of a transistor to turn on LEDs, relays, motors, etc. In the circuit below, you can replace the LED and R2 with a relay or a motor.

-Other application is to get an oscilator like the 555 astable and replace a resistor to a LDR, oscilators always have resistors because the oscillation frequency depends on them.
-You can create a light controlled oscillator.
+Another application is to get an oscillator like the 555 astable and replace a resistor with an LDR; oscillators always have resistors because the oscillation frequency depends on them.
+You can create a light-controlled oscillator.